kshaffer/courses/mt4-unit3.md

 ## Concepts ##

-Our coursework in this unit will be directed towards to goal of consistent, correct identification, interpretation, and communication of the following concepts or structural elements in the context of normative pop/rock songs.
+Our coursework in this unit will be directed towards the goal of consistent, correct identification, interpretation, and communication of the following concepts or structural elements in the context of normative pop/rock songs.
 (Read as "I can . . .")

 Analytical concepts:

-- identify and interpret large-scale song forms (strophic, AABA, verse-chorus).
+- identify and interpret **large-scale song forms** (strophic, AABA, verse-chorus).
-- identify and interpret formal cycles (start/end times and cycle types—A, AABA, VC, VPC, etc.).
+- identify and interpret **formal cycles** (start/end times and cycle types—A, AABA, VC, VPC, etc.).
-- identify and interpret formal modules (start/end times and module functions—verse, chorus, strophe, bridge, etc.).
+- identify and interpret **formal modules** (start/end times and module functions—verse, chorus, strophe, bridge, etc.).
-- identify and interpret formal phrases (start/end times and phrase types—statement, response, departure, conclusion, blues-tonic, blues-subdominant, blues-dominant, etc.).
+- identify and interpret **formal phrases** (start/end times and phrase types—statement, response, departure, conclusion, blues-tonic, blues-subdominant, blues-dominant, etc.).
-- identify standard harmonic schemata in pop/rock songs.
+- identify standard **harmonic schemata** in pop/rock songs.
-- articulate the theme of a song's text.
+- articulate the **theme** of a song's text.
-- articulate the way that the formal and/or harmonic structure of a song supports or works against the theme of its text.
+- articulate the way that the formal and/or harmonic structure of a song **supports or works against the theme** of its text.

 Writing skills:

-- articulate an original thesis based on evidence (i.e., musical analysis).
+- articulate an **original thesis** based on evidence (i.e., musical analysis).
-- construct a clear, linear argument in support of a thesis and devoid of unnecessary details.
+- construct a clear, linear **argument** in support of a thesis and devoid of unnecessary details.
-- use musical terminology appropriately and effectively.
+- use **musical terminology** appropriately and effectively.
-- write and cite sources, as appropriate to the topic, consistent with the *Chicago Manual of Style*, 16th ed.
+- write and cite sources, as appropriate to the topic, consistent with the ***Chicago Manual of Style***, 16th ed.

 ## Assessment ##